 Transfer the mash to a serving bowl and garnish with some freshly cracked black pepper, coarse sea salt, a pinch of red pepper flakes and any extra herbs you have on hand.

-If you prefer a more subtle garlic flavor, consider roasting it in the air fryer first.
+If you prefer a more subtle garlic flavor, consider roasting it in the air fryer first or using this simple roasted garlic confit recipe.

 Mashing boiled rutabaga in a pot with a potato masher.